Edit Templates > Understanding assignment types

 When to use:

-- Tasks anyone can volunteer to complete
+- Tasks where anyone can volunteer

-- Replace assignees when conditions change
+- Replace assignees when things change

-- Clear assignments to create unassigned tasks
+- Clear assignments completely to create unassigned tasks

 - Assign multiple people or groups to the same step